Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: The variational principle for metric and simplicial trees

 Therefore, $S(\PP)$ is an equilibrium state of the potential $\FF^\natural_{c,\,{\rm symb}}-\delta_c$, with pressure $0$.
 But $a\PP_r$, which is equal to $\frac{\PP_r}{\|\PP_r\|}$ since $a\PP_r$ is a probability measure, is by construction equal to $S(\PP)$.
 The result follows. \cqfd

 With slightly different notation, this result implies Theorem \ref{theo:varprintreeintro} in the Introduction.

-{\bf Proof of Theorem \ref{theo:varprintreeintro}. } Any potential $\wt F$ for $\Ga$ on $T^1X$ is cohomologous to a potential $\wt F_c$ associated with a system of conductances (see Proposition \ref{prop:relatpotentialconductance}).
+{\bf Proof of Theorem \ref{theo:varprintreeintro}. } Any bounded potential $\wt F$ for $\Ga$ on $T^1X$ is cohomologous to a bounded potential $\wt F_c$ associated with a system of conductances (see Proposition \ref{prop:relatpotentialconductance}).
 If two potentials $\wt F$ and $\wt F'$ for $\Ga$ on $T^1X$ are cohomologous\footnote{See the definition at the end of Section \ref{subsec:potentials}.} then the potentials $\ell\mapsto \wt F(v_\ell)$ and $\ell\mapsto \wt F'(v_\ell)$ for $\Ga$ on $\G X$ are cohomologous for the definition given before the statement of Theorem \ref{theo:varprinarbmet}.
-Since the existence and uniqueness of an equilibrium state depends only on the cohomology class of the potential on $\G X$, the result follows. \cqfd
+Since the existence and uniqueness of an equilibrium state depends only on the cohomology class of the bounded\footnote{hence with integrable negative part for any probability measure} potentials on $\G X$, the result follows. \cqfd